nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useSet.md

 # useSet
-Hooks to use _Set data structure_ to handle component state with all Set methods.
+Hook to use _Set data structure_ to handle component state with all Set methods.

 ## Usage